High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak: Methods

 \subsubsection{State, Action, and Reward of RL}

-In this study, we utilize RL to control the plasma current ($I_p$) and six shape and position parameters ($a$, $\kappa$, $\delta_{l}$, $\delta_{u}$, $R$, $Z$), and denote the concatenation of current observations as $\boldsymbol{o}$.
-To ensure the integrity and stability of HL-3 plasma discharges, we select the actual waveform of shot \#6226, an H-mode discharge with ELMs and a plasma current of $300$ kA, as the desired target $\boldsymbol{d}$ for control.
-As shown in Table~\ref{state and action space}, we consider a $14$-dimensional state $\boldsymbol{s}$ by amalgamating the observations $\boldsymbol{o}$ and desired target $\boldsymbol{d}$, while the $17$-dimensional action $\boldsymbol{a}$ encompasses voltage commands of $1$ CS coil and $16$ PF coils.
-To ensure control safety and hardware integrity, we impose operational constraints by stipulating that the dynamic rate of change between two consecutive voltage commands must not exceed $20$ V/ms. In other words, for any coil, any voltage command that changes beyond this limit will be clipped to adhere to the safety constraints.
+In this study, we utilize RL to control the plasma current ($I_\mathrm{p}$) and six shape and position parameters ($a$, $\kappa$, $\delta_\mathrm{l}$, $\delta_\mathrm{u}$, $R$, $Z$), and denote the concatenation of current observations as $\mathbf{o}$.
+To ensure the integrity and stability of HL-3 plasma discharges, we select the actual waveform of shot \#6226, an H-mode discharge with ELMs and a plasma current of $300$ kA, as the desired target $\mathbf{d}$ for control.
+As shown in Supplementary Table 3, we consider a $14$-dimensional state $\mathbf{s}$ by amalgamating the observations $\mathbf{o}$ and desired target $\mathbf{d}$, while the $17$-dimensional action $\mathbf{a}$ encompasses voltage commands of $1$ CS coil and $16$ PF coils.
+To ensure control safety and hardware integrity, we impose operational constraints by stipulating that the dynamic rate of change between two consecutive voltage commands must not exceed $20~\mathrm{V}~\mathrm{ms}^{-1}$.
+In other words, for any coil, any voltage command that changes beyond this limit will be clipped to adhere to the safety constraints.

-On the other hand, we devise the reward function $r(\boldsymbol{s},\boldsymbol{a})$ from two orthogonal perspectives.
+Typically, RL relies on explicit targets for reward function design.
+In fusion experiments, however, diverse targets from varied discharge templates complicate reward engineering and can undermine model efficacy.
+Therefore, we devise the reward function $r(\boldsymbol{s},\boldsymbol{a})$ from two orthogonal perspectives.
 First, consistent with \cite{degrave2022magnetic,TRACEY2024114161}, the reward function primarily takes account of the element-wise divergence between the current observation $\boldsymbol{o} \triangleq [o^{(1)},\cdots, o^{(7)}]$ and desired target $\boldsymbol{d} \triangleq [d^{(1)},\cdots, d^{(7)}]$.
 To merge the divergence components into a scalar reward and emphasize those control variables with sub-optimal control results, a smooth-max function \cite{TRACEY2024114161} is leveraged.
 Second, owing to the constraints of the power module, the coil current is permitted to cross zero only once.
 Therefore, contingent on the coil current predicted by the dynamics model, we impose a penalty term to inhibit the agent from exploring control commands that would result in multiple zero crossings of the coil current.
 To sum up, the reward for a state-action pair $(\boldsymbol{s},\boldsymbol{a})$ is given as

 where weights $\boldsymbol{\omega} \triangleq [\omega_1, \cdots, \omega_7]$ in the softmax function provide the (relative) importance of each component and are initialized as $[3, 2, 2, 3, 1, 2, 2]$.
 The modulation factor $\alpha$, which affects the trade-offs between ``easy'' and ``hard'' (to satisfy) components \cite{TRACEY2024114161}, is set as $-1$ in our experiment.
 Besides, for $17$ coils, the penalty term $p_i$ for coil $i$ is designed as $-1$ when the coil current exceeds one zero-crossing while nulls otherwise.